socrata/datasync/guides/setup-standard-job.md

 *IMPORTANT NOTE: For updating to work properly you must set a Row Identifier for the dataset.
 If a Row Identifier is not set then DataSync will not be able to determine what rows to update and all rows in the CSV/TSV file will be appended to the dataset.
 [Learn more about Row Identifiers and how to establish them](http://dev.socrata.com/docs/row-identifiers.html)*

-- `append`: uses same code path as upsert.
-Enforces append-only behavior by ensuring that a row identifier does not exist on the dataset.
+- `append`: same as upsert.
+Deprecated

 - `delete`: delete all rows matching Row Identifiers given in CSV/TSV file.
 The CSV/TSV should only contain a single column listing the Row Identifiers to delete.